bergplace/Dru/docs/docs/server.rst

 	`<http://dru.bergplace.org/api>`_

-For instance, if you want to test the API, you might be willing to get first 10 edges of Zcash blockchain:
+For instance, if you want to test the API, you might be willing to get the edges of the first 11 blocks of Zcash blockchain:

 	`<https://dru.bergplace.org/api/get_edges/0/10>`_